Jackie Slater: Coaching career

 After his football career ended, Slater worked for an ABC affiliate in Los Angeles.
 He participated as a guest coach during St. Louis Rams training camps in the early 2000s.
 On February 16, 2006, Oakland Raiders head coach Art Shell hired him to become offensive line coach alongside Irv Eatman.
 Slater was hired to mentor Robert Gallery, who was moving to left tackle.
 Gallery struggled that season and Slater was released by the Raiders for the 2007 season and replaced by Tom Cable.
 He was most recently the offensive line coach at Azusa Pacific University in Azusa, California.

 Personal life

-Slater's son, Matthew Slater, played college football at UCLA and was drafted by the New England Patriots in the fifth round of the 2008 NFL Draft.
-He is a gunner and special teams captain for the Patriots.
+Slater's son, Matthew Slater, played college football at UCLA and was drafted by the New England Patriots in the fifth round of the 2008 NFL draft.
+He was a gunner and special teams captain for the Patriots.
 The Slaters have 17 Pro Bowl nods between them, making the Slater family the third most-nominated family in history behind the Matthews family (25) and the Manning family (20).
 Slater and his family live in Orange County, California.

 Slater is active with the NFL Play 60 program, which sends NFL players to schools to discuss spending 60 minutes a day to participate in sports activities.